-The late comedian George Carlin did a stand up routine in the early ’80s called “Fussy Eater” and if you’ve never seen it, you should, because it’s pretty funny (you can find it on YouTube).
-Apparently he was a picky eater as a child, much to the chagrin of his family, and in the routine he shared funny observations about what he considered some of the more terrible-sounding food words like yogurt, succotash and head cheese.
-He also talked about words that were humorous, like guacamole and garbanzo and “the funniest food of all time: kumquats.”
-Personally, I’m not sure those cute little kumquats are the ‘funniest’ of all time, but I will concede that they’re at least amusing!
+The late comedian George Carlin did a stand up routine in the early ’80s called “Fussy Eater” and if you’ve never seen it, you should (you can find it on YouTube).
+Apparently he was a picky eater as a child, much to the chagrin of his family.
+In his routine he shares funny observations about what he considered some of the more terrible-sounding food words like yogurt, succotash and head cheese.
+He also talks about humorous words like guacamole and garbanzo and “the funniest food of all time: kumquats.”
+Personally, I’m not sure cute little kumquats are the ‘funniest’ of all time, but I will concede they’re at least amusing!

-Today’s Field Trip Friday is all about my recent visit to the annual Kumquat Grower’s Cooperative event in St. Joseph, Florida (i.e., Dade City).
+Today’s Field Trip is about my recent visit to the annual Kumquat Grower’s Cooperative event in St. Joseph, Florida (i.e., Dade City).
 I had never even heard of it until my blogger friend Robin at AuthenticFlorida.com wrote about it.
-She noted that it was a hidden gem and that anyone planning to attend the annual Kumquat Festival in late January should build in time for this smaller event prior to the big Festival.
-I couldn’t attend the Festival this year, but took a road trip just for this Grower’s event and I’m so glad I did — it was a great way to learn more about the fruit, purchase some tasty treats, spend a day in the sunshine, and talk to the folks who grow and harvest this Florida treasure.
+She said that it was a hidden gem and that anyone planning to attend the Kumquat Festival in late January should build in time for this smaller event prior to the big event.
+I couldn’t attend the Festival this year, but took a road trip for this Grower’s event and I’m glad I did — it was a great way to learn more about the fruit, purchase tasty treats, spend a day in the sunshine, and talk to folks who grow/harvest this Florida treasure.

 Did you know that central Pasco County (where the tiny town of St. Joseph is located) is known as the “kumquat capital of the world”?
 Yup – it’s the world’s leading producer and shipper of kumquats.
 Right in my own backyard!
 These folks take their kumquats seriously, but they also have a lot of fun.
 When I arrived, I was greeted by a lady wearing kumquat earrings and a kumquat apron, giving out kumquat samples.
 She seemed to know everything there is to know about kumquats (and that’s a lot).
-The processing plant was offering tours, vendors were showcasing ways to incorporate kumquats into recipes, the gift shop was bustling, grove tours queued up a long line and seasoned cooks were serving up tasty concoctions.
-As I wandered around it was like I had gone back in time and had found a piece of vintage Florida.
-I really didn’t know where to start, but decided to check out the processing plant first.
+The processing plant offered tours, vendors showcased ways to incorporate kumquats into recipes, the gift shop was bustling, grove tours queued up a long line and seasoned cooks served tasty concoctions.
+As I wandered around it was like I had gone back in time and found a piece of vintage Florida.
+I really didn’t know where to start but decided to check out the processing plant first.
 It was the most charming plant I’ve ever seen, but I guess you really don’t need a huge operation when your product is only about one inch big!
-They’ve been processing these little guys since 1912, and they’ve got the process down.
+They’ve been processing these little guys since 1912, and have got the process down.
 Here’s one of the folks giving the kumquats a bath in a bleach solution:

 Here’s one of my favorite pics of the day.
 The folks at Kumquat Growers still pick these tasty little fruits the old fashioned way.